 “Wha…where am I?”

-Slowly the gods roused from their uncounted years of reverie and slumber.
-The monoliths slowly took on a glow as the presence of the gods energized the stone with awareness.
-The river was now rilling and bubbling with life and sound as another note entered the mix.
+Slowly the gods roused.
+Their uncounted years of reverie and slumber were broken by his presence.
+The monoliths began to glow as the awareness of the gods energized them.
+The river was now rilling and bubbling as another note entered the mix.
 The low hum of awakening gods slowly gained volume and resonance ‘til one by one the monoliths

 “Who walks among us?”